 Once again the Olympics are upon us, displaying excellence in mind, body, and spirit.
 As a neuroscientist, neuropsychiatrist, and author in the field of human potential, I am always riveted, watching all the nations of the world come together to push the envelope of human physical and mental potential.
 How strong can we become?
 How fast can we go?
 How flawless can our performance be?
 And how much pressure can our minds endure under the enormous challenge of competition?

-Who doesn’t remember summer 2008’s Olympic opening ceremonies in China?
+Who doesn’t remember 2008’s Summer Olympics opening ceremony in China?
 I recall an image of thousands of drummers delivering a perfectly synchronized performance.
-The entire opening ceremonies ran like a machine.
+The entire opening ceremony ran like a machine.
 Immense.
 Awe-inspiring.
 As I watched from my couch, I felt quite lazy, insecure, and almost phlegmatic in comparison.

-I watched the 2010 Winter Olympics opening ceremonies in Vancouver.
-A lot of pyrotechnics went off without a hitch.
+I recall watching the 2010 Winter Olympics opening ceremony in Vancouver, in which a lot of pyrotechnics went off without a hitch.
 Native dancers performed their dance steps, well … in step.
 And then, something happened that I have never seen in an Olympics.
 When it came time to light the torch, four mechanical towers were supposed to rise from the floor of the stage.
-Four seasoned athletes stood waiting nearby, one of them Wayne Gretsky, as the music kept playing and playing.
+Four seasoned athletes stood waiting nearby — one of them, the great Wayne Gretsky — as the music kept playing and playing.
 It became obvious that there had been a technical malfunction after the music replayed for what seemed the sixth and seventh times.

-In the 21st century, let us not try to make our brains into perfect machines with pharmacology, nutrition, and other therapies: smarter, younger, more competitive and powerful, and flawless under stress.
-Instead, let us develop brains and minds that are adaptable and flexible, let us be graceful and have faith in the midst of both the thrill of victory and the agony of defeat.
+In our increasingly competitive society, let us not try to make our brains into perfect machines with pharmacology, nutrition, and other therapies: smarter, younger, more competitive and powerful, and flawless under stress.
+Instead, let us develop brains and minds that are adaptable and flexible — let us be graceful and have faith — in the midst of both the thrill of victory and the agony of defeat.